NextronSystems/thor-manual/usage/custom-signatures.rst

 to your hashes, or you do not assign a score at all, in which case the match will default to a score of 100.

-The first column contains your MD5, SHA1 or SHA256 hash or (since THOR 10.7.6) an Imphash.
+The first column contains your MD5, SHA1, or SHA256 hash.
 The second column contains your comment, if you do not use any scoring.
 If you choose to use your own scoring (example below on line 2), the score goes into the second column and the comment into the third.
 Columns are separated by a semicolon and hashes are applied case-insensitively.
 Scoring and comments are optional.